michaelyue123/NP-Assignment-A.2/src/README.md

 java Server (launch server first)
 ```

+You can do this inside multiple terminal windows

 ```
-java Client (can do this inside multiple termianl windows)
+java Client
 ```